Brugse Beer VII

-One of the newly released series for the Mega Event was the “Cartoonwonders” series over on the east side of town.
+One of the newly released series for the Mega Event was the “Cartoonwonders” series.
+It was over on the east side of town.
 It seemed to have 20 caches, designed to be easy for kids, with a few add-on extras for good measure.
-We didn’t really have time for a long series and to be honest after Sunday’s exploits we didn’t really have the legs either.
+We didn’t really have time for a long series.
+To be honest after Sunday’s exploits we didn’t really have the legs either.

 We parked up as per the guidance and began our quest for the day.
 The brief said it was pretty much hard paved all the way round, so we took the decision to not bother with walking boots.
 That proved to be a good decision.
 Relaxed feet and free ankles.
 Mmmm!
 I really must try getting some boots that actually fit my feet.

 Back at the plot, we couldn’t find the first one.
 And we couldn’t find the second one either.
 But then we caught up with a local couple who literally lived right next to where we parked.
-They gave us some pointers on the first two, and we then spent the rest of the series either walking with them, or catching up / leaving them in a sort of “with you, but not really with you” way.
-We exchanged some pointers on the cartoon characters that were required for the bonus, and they helped us quite a lot (maybe we helped each other) with finding info for the accompanying multi.
+They gave us some pointers on the first two.
+We then spent the rest of the series either walking with them, or catching up / leaving them.
+It was like a “with you, but not really with you” thing.
+We exchanged some pointers on the cartoon characters that were required for the bonus.
+They also helped us quite a lot (maybe we helped each other) with finding info for the accompanying multi.
 I would not normally have done a multi with 9 waypoints, but we were sort of walking around them anyway, so I thought we might as well.

 The series proved to be much as described – flat, fast walking, and mainly paved.
 We thought we’d boo-booed with the bonus codes because we hadn’t been writing down the numbers associated with each character in each cache, but shhh, don’t tell the locals, you didn’t actually need any of them apart from the last, which was good.
-Anyway, it was located much where I expected, right in the middle of a suspiciously large looking gap between the first two caches.
+Anyway, it was located much where I expected.
+There was a suspiciously large looking gap between the first two caches.

 So with the add-ons that put us back at the car having done 21 caches in three hours.
 Slow going caused by the multi, but a decent series nonetheless.

 After this we decided to revert to “drive-by” mode so that we could stop whenever we felt like it and scoot over to Calais for the train home.
 So we made our way around central Bruges for the last time and followed a quiet country road westwards, stopping every few hundred metres for another cache.
-We did about 16-17 this way before deciding that a) we better get a shift on and b) it was time for lunch.
+We did about 16-17 this way before deciding that we better get a shift on.
+It was also time for lunch.

 Lunch was had a the Mannekensvere services, and this time we included some fuel.
 I guessed I’d need €40 to fill up.
 I guessed a bit under, but at least that meant I didn’t have to go back into the shop to get a refund of the surplus.
 It was close enough anyway.